 Whether you live on campus in residence or off-campus as a commuting student, you are part of the vibrant community at Emmanuel.
 Here’s a breakdown of the fees to help you plan for your future.

-Notes: The following chart displays the estimated costs to attend Emmanuel for one semester based on a 100% course load at 16 hours a week.
-Please keep in mind these prices reflect the 2017-2018 school year fees, which are subject to change.
+Notes: The following chart displays the estimated costs to attend Emmanuel for one semester based on a 100% course load at 16 credit hours a week.
+Please keep in mind these prices are subject to change.

 $8,837Total for Full-Time Student with Double Room